Undergraduate Summer Scholars

-By Monday, April 8, the ORU Coordinator will email an official USS Fellowship Notification Letter to selected student/mentor(s) teams to provide details about USS program participation.
-This letter will provide the student instructions to complete two required forms and will include information about the disbursement of the USS fellowship amount ($3,200) in early June, 2024.
+By Tuesday, March 26, 2024, the ORU Coordinator will email an official USS Fellowship Notification Letter to selected student-mentor(s) to provide details about USS program participation.
+This letter will provide the student instructions to complete two required forms and will include information about the disbursement of the USS fellowship amount ($3,200) in May 2024.

 Mentor Roles and Responsibilities